desmondmullen/Desmond-2022/README.md

 https://github.com/desmondmullen/Desmond-2022

 **DESCRIPTION:**
-This code challenge creates a public key validator with only one client.
-That client sets their password via the command line when starting the server.
-The client then sets their public key via password-authenticated HTTP request.
-Users can then submit a public key to the server for validation via HTTP request without authenticating.
+This code challenge creates a public key validator with only one user.
+That user sets their password via the command line when starting the server.
+The user then sets their public key via password-authenticated HTTP request.
+Other users can then submit a message, signature, and public key to the server for validation via HTTP request without authenticating.

 **USAGE:**
-* STARTING THE PROCESS: With a terminal navigated to this repository, enter `node client.js <password> <arbitrary message>` on the command line with whatever password you would like to use for later authentication.
-The arbitrary message string will be returned on the command line with a signature once a public key is set.
-Additionally, you can get a signature for any message string via a password-authenticated HTTP request (see "USING AN HTTP REQUEST TO CREATE A MESSAGE SIGNATURE" below).
+* STARTING THE PROCESS: With a terminal navigated to this repository, enter `node server.js <password>` on the command line with whatever password you would like to use for later authentication.
+After starting the server, you can run the client file to do various operations as follows:

-* SETTING A PUBLIC KEY: Make a POST request to `http://localhost:3000/set-public-key` with the "password" string and the "publicKey" string you want to set in a JSON body.
-The arbitrary message entered at process startup will be logged to the console along with a signature to verify it.

-* VERIFYING A MESSAGE: After the public key is set, any user can make a POST request to `http://localhost:3000/verify-message` with a "message" string and a "signature" to verify whether the the message is legitimate.
-You can test this with the message and signature logged to the console when the public key was set or with any string using the `sign-message` HTTP request described below.

-**USING AN HTTP REQUEST TO CREATE A MESSAGE SIGNATURE:**
-* Make a POST request to `http://localhost:3000/sign-message` with the client "password" string and the "message" string you want a signature for.
-The response will include the message and its signature.
-The message can be verified using the `verify-message` HTTP request described above.
+* SETTING A PUBLIC KEY: `node client.js setPublicKey <password> <publicKey>` Note: this password must match the one set above returns `{ "publicKeySet": true, "publicKey": <publicKey>, "privateKey": <privateKey> }`

+* SIGNING A MESSAGE: `node client.js signMessage <privateKey> <message>` returns `{ "message": <message>, "signature": <signature> }`

+* VERIFYING A MESSAGE: `node client.js verifyMessage <message> <signature> <publicKey>` returns `{ "message": <message>, "signature": <signature>, "valid": <true|false> }`

+**USING WITH POSTMAN**
+After starting the server as above, Postman can be used to interact directly with the server by simply changing the command line arguments to a URL and JSON body elements as follows:

+* SETTING A PUBLIC KEY: POST to `http://localhost:3000/setPublicKey` with body:
+    { "password": <password>, "publicKey": <publicKey> }
+    returns `{ "publicKeySet": true, "publicKey": <publicKey>, "privateKey": <privateKey> }`

+* SIGNING A MESSAGE: POST to `http://localhost:3000/signMessage` with body:
+    { "privateKey": <privateKey>, "message": <message> }
+    returns `{ "message": <message>, "signature": <signature> }`

+* VERIFYING A MESSAGE: POST to `http://localhost:3000/verifyMessage` with body:
+    { "message": <password>, "signature": <signature>, "publicKey": <publicKey> }
+    returns `{ "message": <message>, "signature": <signature>, "valid": <true|false> }`